mkasa/cpas/README.rst

 if you use the debug macro.
 For the debug macro, see the next section for details.

+If you are using Intel C++ compiler, you may want to use icpc instead of g++ to gain more speed. -icpc option adds a special comment that makes cpas use icpc.

 When your editor is emacs, -emacs might be also useful to enforce c++ mode.
 I prefer to use -fskel, which is equivalent to giving all the above options.